 Connecting development team with test management tool is very crucial.
 This can be done by integrating defect management system with test management tool.
 TestLodge can be integrated with almost all major bug tracking systems.
 This is the biggest TestLodge feature enhancement in recent months.
 The tool currently supports integration with 9 different issue tracking systems.
 See the list in below screenshot.

 For every failed test case a new ticket is automatically created in bug tracking system that is linked with TestLodge.
-New ticket is created with all required fields like defect description, steps to reproduce, expected and actual result.
+The new ticket is created with all required fields like defect description, steps to reproduce, expected and the actual result.

 2) Requirements tracking – Tracking test cases based on requirements is an essential feature in any test case management tool.
 This allows you to track test cases coverage and execution based on user stories.
-At any point you can easily determine testing progress for particular user story.
+At any point, you can easily determine testing progress for a particular user story.

 3) Image uploads – Now TestLodge supports image attachment with test cases.
 Using image, testers can easily explain the expected result in complex test scenarios.
 Image attachments can also help for faster test execution.

 4) Activity feed & charts – View what is happening at a glance in the chosen project.
-It shows ‘not started’ and ‘in progress’ test cases along with test reporting charts to explain test execution progress.
+It shows ‘not started’ and ‘in progress’ test cases along with the test, reporting charts to explain test execution progress.

 [screenshot of test run charts]]